Double-$Q$ chiral stripe order in the anomalous Hall antiferromagnet CoNb$_3$S$_6$: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Cristian Batista for helpful discussions and comments on this manuscript.
 Work at Brown University was supported by the U.S. Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Number DE-SC0021265.
 This work was carried out with the support of Diamond Light Source, beamline I10 under proposal numbers MM30765 and MM30768.
 We thank Mark Sussmuth for technical support at I10.
+CDB and S-S.Z. were supported by the U.S.~Department of Energy, Office of Science, Office of Basic Energy Sciences, under Award Number DE-SC0022311.
+This work was performed in part at the Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
+Work at the University of California, Irvine was supported by the NSF through grant DMR-2142554.